Ru-Pirie/modular-communications-node/README.md

 # Modular Communications Platform for Autonomous Mobile Robots

 A low-cost, open-source communications platform designed for beyond visual line of sight (BVLOS) operation of UAVs and ground-based robotic systems.
-Built around the Raspberry Pi Compute Module 5, the platform uses a customised PCIe backplane to support interchangeable communications modules — including cellular modems and high-speed breakouts — without the subscription costs or proprietary lock-in of existing solutions.
+Built around the Raspberry Pi Compute Module 5, the platform uses a customised PCIe backplane to support interchangeable communications modules including cellular modems and high-speed breakouts without the subscription costs or proprietary lock-in of existing solutions.

-> **[IMAGE: Photo of all five assembled PCB modules laid out together]**
+IMAGE HERE
 ---

 ## Overview

-Current BVLOS solutions — commercial platforms like the Elsight Halo or high-end options from Silvus and Doodle Labs — are either cloud-subscription dependent or oriented toward defence procurement budgets.
-This project bridges the gap between hobbyist hardware and serious communications infrastructure using commercial off-the-shelf (COTS) components.
+Current BVLOS solutions, commercial platforms like the Elsight Halo or high-end options from Silvus and Doodle Labs, are either cloud-subscription dependent or oriented toward defence procurement budgets.
+This project bridges the gap between hobbyist hardware and serious communications infrastructure using commercial off-the-shelf (COTS) and hobbyist components.

-The platform was developed and validated as part of a BEng Electrical and Electronic Engineering project at the University of Southampton, with real-world testing carried out in collaboration with the [Flare-X team](https://www.xprize.org) competing in the XPRIZE Wildfire Competition.
+The platform was developed and validated as part of a BEng Electrical and Electronic Engineering project at the University of Southampton.

 ---